kenimo49/claude-code-tips/README.md

 Then I started to think, I find myself repeating myself sometimes.
 So I would put those things in CLAUDE.md.
 Then I would think, okay, sometimes I go through running the same command over and over again.
 How can I automate that?
 Maybe I can ask Claude Code to do it.
 Or maybe I can put them in skills.
 Or maybe I can even have it create a script so I don't have to repeat the same process over and over again.

 I think ultimately that's where we're heading.
 Whenever you find yourself repeating the same task or the same command over and over again, a couple of times is okay, but if you repeat it over and over again, then think about a way to automate that whole process.

-## Tip 40: Simplify overcomplicated code

-I've found that Claude Code sometimes overcomplicates things and writes too much code.
-It makes changes you didn't ask for.
-It just seems to have a bias for writing more code.
-The code might work correctly if you've followed the other tips in this guide, but it's going to be hard to maintain and hard to check.
-It can be kind of a nightmare if you don't review it enough.

-So sometimes you want to check the code and ask it to simplify things.
-You could fix things yourself, but you could also just ask it to simplify.
-You can ask questions like "why did you make this particular change?" or "why did you add this line?"

-Some people say if you write code only through AI, you'll never understand it.
-But that's only true if you don't ask enough questions.
-If you make sure you understand every single thing, you can actually understand code faster than otherwise because you can ask AI about it.
-Especially when you're working on a large project.

-Note that this applies to prose as well.
-Claude Code often tries to summarize previous paragraphs in the last paragraph, or previous sentences in the last sentence.
-It can get pretty repetitive.
-Sometimes it's helpful, but most of the time you'll need to ask it to remove or simplify it.

 ## Tip 41: Share your knowledge and contribute where you can